-Deputy Athletic Director Col. Eric D. Hutchings, VMI ‘77, recently concluded his 15th year at VMI and his eighth year of service in VMI’s Athletic Department.
+Deputy Athletic Director Col. Eric D. Hutchings, VMI ‘77, recently concluded his 16th year at VMI and his ninth year of service in VMI's Athletic Department.
 Within the Athletic Department, he worked initially as Chief of Staff and has shifted most recently to Deputy Athletic Director.
 He also spent just over a year as the Institute's head rifle coach, before the hiring of LtCol.
 Bill Bither in late 2011.

 His work in the Athletic Department began in 2007 after transitioning from a lengthy and successful term as VMI's 49th Commandant of Cadets.

 During his extended tour as commandant, Hutchings transformed the New Cadet Training Model with an innovative and rigorous training paradigm, based on leadership from the front.
 Moreover, he codified and documented these procedures in a syllabus, weaving them into a larger mosaic of leadership and character-cultivating experiences, which still influences VMI cadets today.

 While Commandant, the VMI Board of Visitors saw fit to honor Hutchings by resolution, and later upon his departure from that position he was decorated with the VMI Meritorious Service Medal.
 A former VMI athlete, Hutchings lettered in both football and track during his cadetship, starting at defensive tackle on the 1974 Southern Conference Championship football team and serving as co-captain of the 1976 Keydet football team during his first class year.